- in Mindset

 The Learning Curve Formula

-If you want to accomplish something significant (like achieve financial freedom), but feel far away from your goal or stuck, here are some strategies to help you start moving forward.
+If you want to accomplish something, but feel very far away from the goal or stuck, here are some strategies to help you start moving forward.
 Most importantly, you just have to start and then keep stepping towards your dream.

 You will likely feel overwhelmed when you try to begin the journey.
 Here are some strategies: